google/telluride_decoding/README.md

 features.
 And the brain data is one of several types of signals, such as EEG, MEG and ECoG.

+The Telluride Decoding Toolbox is geared towards large-scale decoding experiments.
+You can run small experiments in a colab.
+But this package keeps all the data in files so the data doesn't have to fit into memory, and so it is easier to run tens or hundreds of tests in parallel.

 ## License

 This code uses the Apache License 2.0.
 See the LICENSE file for details.